nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 Stages in Morpheus define what types of data they accept, and the type of data that they emit.
 In this example we are emitting messages of the same type that is received, this is actually quite common and Morpheus provides a mixin class, `PassThruTypeMixin`, to simplify this.

+Similar to the function based stage, the class based stage will be not require a GPU, and we will indicate that it is able to be used in both GPU and CPU execution modes by utilizing the `GpuAndCpuMixin`.

 Optionally, stages can be registered as a command with the Morpheus CLI using the `register_stage` decorator.
 This allows for pipelines to be constructed from both pre-built stages and custom user stages via the command line.
 Any constructor arguments will be introspected using [`numpydoc`](https://numpydoc.readthedocs.io/en/latest/) and exposed as command line flags.
 Similarly, the class's docstrings will be exposed in the help string of the stage on the command line.

 We start our class definition with a few basic imports: